Phnom Penh still has plenty of local markets, which are all well patronized not just by locals but by some adventurous ex-pats as well.

 As soon as my husband left for work, I walked to the market.
-Ignoring the offers of tuktuk drivers, I headed for a leisurely walk.
-You won't miss the street because all of a sudden you see the surge in traffic and all transport slow down.
-Rows and rows of motor bikes are parked on one side.
+Ignoring the offers of tuk-tuk drivers, I headed for a leisurely walk.
+You won't miss the street because suddenly you see the surge in traffic and all transport slow down—rows and rows of motorbikes parked on one side.

-By this time, I could hardly carry what I bought so I stopped at the barbecue to smell the cooking fish.
-It reminded me of some of my wonderful memories in the beach when as a child, our parents and the other children in our place, would have picnics in the beach and barbecue newly caught fish or seafood.
-I started to ask for prices and another customer, an old lady, speaking in Khmer but in her own sign language responded to me.
+By this time, I could hardly carry what I had bought, so I stopped at the barbecue to smell the cooking fish.
+It reminded me of some of my beautiful memories on the beach when as a child, our parents and the other children in our place would have picnics on the beach and barbecue newly caught fish or seafood.
+I started to ask for prices, and another customer, an old lady, spoke in Khmer, but her sign language responded to me.

 While waiting, we both started a conversation using signs.
 I placed my things down and took my camera as some of the scenes were worth a picture.
-She was laughing and enjoying my weirdness so I faced her and asked for a picture of her.
+The lady was laughing and enjoying my weirdness, so I faced her and asked for a photo of her.
 She obliged with her pretty smile.
-We were joined by other shoppers in our laughter and I left happy.
+Other shoppers joined us in our laughter, and I left happy.
 I know next time where to go if I want pleasant company.

-With my papaya (2kilos), a kilo of small tomatoes, squash(2 kilos), barbecued fish (3inches by 2 which cost $2.50), two good size sweet potatoes, I spent about $6.
-Without the fish, I would have spent less.
+With my papaya (2kilos), a kilo of small tomatoes, squash(2 kilos), barbecued fish (3inches by 2, which cost $2.50), and two good size sweet potatoes, I spent about $6.
+Without the fish, I would have paid less.
 I had so much fun, too.
 I resolved to even explore inside the next time I visited.
-It looked really interesting.
+It looked fascinating.

 1. Central Market